Debit cards vs EFTPOS

-So you know what a debit card is - and you might be thinking that it sounds awfully similar to an EFTPOS card.
-Although they are very similar, there are some key differences between these two payment methods which might affect which one is the right piece of plastic for your wallet.
+So you know what a debit card is - and while it may sound pretty similar to an EFTPOS card, there are some key differences between the two payment methods.

 First off, let’s start at the beginning: just what do we mean by EFTPOS?

 The acronym stands for electronic funds transfer at point of sale, and it’s basically the electronic payment system that allows you to use your plastic at the checkout.
 You can have an EFTPOS card, but it can also refer to the terminal which you use in a shop to make a payment with your debit or credit card.